devintel-lab/docs/bounding_boxes/detectron2.md

 This will begin training and output checkpointed model weights to the directory specified in the ```OUTPUT_DIR``` parameter in the config file.

-For this example, before we start training, we'll also have to make sure to import the dataset registration script we defined earlier so that detectron2 knows about our datasets, by adding it as an import to the top of the [```train_net.py```](https://github.com/devintel-lab/detectron2/blob/main/tools/train_net.py) script:
+For this example, before we start training, we'll also have to make sure to import the dataset registration script we defined earlier so that detectron2 knows about our datasets.
+To do this, add the registration script as an import to the top of the [```train_net.py```](https://github.com/devintel-lab/detectron2/blob/main/tools/train_net.py) script:

 ```python